marcoshernanz/MiniLift/README.md

 - Add buttons to go back and to close modals
 - StyleSheet for everything

-- Add buttons to go back in statistics
 - Fix fast navigation opening multiple pages